martintomas/reactive_observers/README.md

 ## Usage

 Observing relation can be initialized between object/class pairs.
 Observer can be any class or object.
-Observable has to be always Active Record class or object.
-It is recommended to define class observers as often as possible, because It enables to observe all active records independently and initialize all required data after observer is triggered.
+Observable entity has to be always Active Record class or object.
+It is recommended to define class observers as often as possible, because It enables to observe all active records independently and initialize all required data after observing action is triggered.
+It is also quite easy to maintain Observer classes when whole logic is encapsulated at one place.

 Every class can be transformed to observer just by including following module: